Singh-Aman08/research-portfolio-bioscience/README.md

 ## Overview

-This repository presents a research portfolio exploring the development of a robust and interpretable pan-cancer multi-omics integration framework for biomarker discovery.
+This repository presents a research portfolio exploring the proposed development of a robust and interpretable pan-cancer multi-omics integration framework for biomarker discovery.

 The project was developed through a critical review of existing literature in multi-omics analysis, precision medicine, and explainable artificial intelligence.
 The review identified key challenges in current approaches, including limited interpretability, high-dimensional biological data complexity, batch effects, and insufficient validation across independent cohorts.

-Based on these identified research gaps, this project proposes a 12-week research framework that investigates how multi-omics integration methods can be designed to achieve a balance between predictive performance, biological interpretability, and generalisability.
+Based on these identified research gaps, this project proposes a 12-week research framework investigating how multi-omics integration methods can be designed to achieve a balance between predictive performance, biological interpretability, and generalisability.
 The proposed methodology combines robust preprocessing strategies, interpretable dimensionality reduction, machine learning and deep learning approaches, explainable AI techniques, and rigorous validation strategies.

-The aim of this research is to provide a foundation for developing trustworthy computational approaches that can support biomarker discovery and advance precision medicine.
+This repository represents a research proposal and planned methodology; the proposed framework has not yet been implemented or experimentally evaluated.
+The aim of this research is to establish a foundation for developing trustworthy computational approaches that can support biomarker discovery and advance precision medicine.

 ---